 We founded Amikas in 2009 to work with homeless women, particularly women with children, who are living on our streets in appalling numbers.
 Quickly we learned that the fasted growing population of homeless people here and in the nation, are women veterans.
 We also learned that there are far fewer resources for women veterans who are homeless than there are for men.
-The emergency winter shelter for veterans did not take women veterans.
-Their recent accommodations for them are unsafe and need to be revised.
+The since closed, emergency, winter shelter for veterans did not take women veterans.

-We average 3 or 4 calls a week from women veterans who are homeless or about to become homeless.
-Even though we cannot offer housing to most of these women, we take the time with each of them to do an initial interview, to access their situation and make recommendations.
+Even though Amikas cannot offer housing to most of the women who call us hoping we can provide housing, we take the time with each of them to make recommendations.
 Often, the best we can do for them is to listen to their stories and be a compassionate “mom” for them.
 It didn’t take long to see the obvious connection between homelessness and MST (Military Sexual Trauma).
 Too often, being sexually assaulted while in the military is just the beginning of their nightmare.
 After learning more about the conditions that are behind the increase in homelessness with women veterans and the lack of resources, Amikas decided to focus our efforts on women veterans.
 If we have an opening in our housing, veteran women always have preference.

 MST – Military Sexual Trauma

 Hear San Diego Veteran, Stacy Thompson speak to the Senate hear on Feb 6, 2014 for an Independent Military Justice System, or watch the entire press conference here: Gillibrand, Survivors Continue Bipartisan Push for Independent Military Justice System